IMERSS/inat-components/packages/inat-components-standalone/README.md

 # Standalone

+> *** Note: this isn't published yet.
+It'll be in version 2.0.0 (aka 1.2.0).

 The purpose of this (private, non-published) package is provide a way to generate a standalone version of the script: i.e. the raw JS and CSS files that you can then copy for use on your own site.

-To maximize re-usability, version 1.2.0 of this script separates the configuration settings from the code itself.
+To maximize re-usability, version 2.0.0 of this script separates the configuration settings from the code itself.
 Here's how it all works.

-- First, if you haven't already done so, play around with the [demo app](../demo).
-That'll give you and idea of what options are available and how it works.
-It'll also give you an opportunity to tweak the settings to show exactly what taxon, place + other settings you want (try editing the [inat.config.json](../demo/src/inat.config.json) file).

-  > TODO.
-Here link to the typings / doc for the data structure for the TaxonPanel component.
-Will that differ from the JSON
-  > data passed to the standalone script?
-I believe not, but the API for the inat-component-utils WILL differ.
-That should
-  > be explicitly explained & how the minimal settings needed for that are related to the main script's settings.
+TODO doc

+### Try it out locally

+Quick instructions to get it running:
+- check out this repo and navigate to the root folder in your terminal, then run:
+- `nvm install` (or `nvm use`) to get the right node version
+- `yarn install`
+- `yarn boot`
+- `yarn build`
+- `yarn standalone`

+That'll open up a browser window with a simple dev server running.
+It's loading this file in this package:
+`./public/index.html`

+You can just edit that file and refresh the page to see your changes.